digizeph/blog_en/_posts/tips/2015-09-07-svnnotify.md

 Here is a strange case.
 I am running a SVN repository for HTTP access.
 It uses svnnotify script for sending out notifications on commits.
-The repo is hosted on a Apache server, the location of the repo is at `/var/www/svn`.
+The repo is hosted on an Apache server, the location of the repo is at `/var/www/svn`.
 The host system is running a CentOS 5.11.

 One day, my advisor told me that he couldn't receive any notification emails.
 So as usual, I checked the following items:

-* is there any tailing space in the `post-commit` file?
+* Is there any tailing space in the `post-commit` file?
-* is the permission of the post-commit correct?
+* Is the permission of the post-commit correct?
-* is the post-commit script runs well?
+* Is the post-commit script runs well?

 I checked all the items and there seems to be nothing wrong with the system.
 What can possibly go wrong here?